zhengyingyu55/1st/index.md

 lang: en
 ---

-Hello, my name is Krisztian Hofstadter.
+Hello, my name is Zheng Yingyu.
 This is a multilingual website template with one page (home) and four posts.
 You could write here about yourself and perhaps simply add a link to your professional accounts and CV like this:

 [CV](https://khofstadter.info/assets/doc/K-Hofstader-CV-general-2019.pdf)
 [Work](https://www.anglia.ac.uk/people/krisztian-hofstadter)